leios/leios.github.io/src/gpu-handbook/abstractions.md

 To recap, we have already introduced a language abstraction, known as *broadcasting*, that can be used out-of-the box in Julia for great GPU performance in most cases.
 We also walked through a simple example that used broadcasting to show the power of GPU computing with a 1000 times speed-up (on my hardware, at least) when compared to single-core CPU execution.
 This means that we should have some vague notion of how GPU execution works and what problems it's suited for, but now it's time to talk about the most common abstraction used for GPU programming: kernels.

-Before going further, I think it's important to talk about the structure of this book.
-Simply put, almost every other chapter in this work will be related to writing and running kernels.
-This section is intended to provide the most basic level of understanding for kernel development in order to match what we have already discussed with broadcasting.
-Subsequent chapters will be much more thorough and build upon this knowledge.

 In GPU programming, a *kernel* is a function specifically written to be run on the GPU for some computational task.
 In principle, the only difference between a kernel and a regular function is that kernels are meant to run in parallel on each core.